AshwinRaikar88/Blinky/README.md

 # Blinky 📸
-Python Selfie App that captures selfies at the blink of your eyes ;)
+A Python Selfie App that captures selfies at the blink of your eyes ;)

 ## Installation